-MPM, as Trustee of the Scheme, had clear sight of the said application and had indeed signed the application for the acquisition of the policy for the Complainant in its role as trustee.
+MPM, as Trustee of the Scheme had clear sight of the said application and had indeed signed the application for the acquisition of the policy for the Complainant in its role as trustee.

 It is noted that the Application Form of the policy provider refers to, and includes, the stamp of another party as financial adviser.
-The first page of the said application form includes a section titled 'Financial adviser details' and a field for 'Name of financial adviser', with such section including a stamp bearing the name of Inter-Alliance with a P.O.
-Box address in Cyprus.
-The two entities, both CWM and Inter-Alliance, are then featured in the section titled 'Financial adviser declaration' of the said form with the same stamp of InterAlliance, again featuring here in the part titled 'Financial adviser stamp' in the same section.
+The first page of the said application form includes a section titled 'Financial adviser details' and a field for 'Name of financial adviser', with such section referring to and including a stamp bearing the name of 'GlobalNet Ltd' ('GlobalNet').
+The two entities, both CWM and GlobalNet are then featured in the section titled 'Financial adviser declaration' of the said form with the same stamp of GlobalNet with a PO Box in Cyprus, again featuring here in the part titled 'Financial adviser stamp' in the same section.